ab12gu/technical-notes/docs/misc/animals/cat-sitting.md

 - I have a couple petco free vet vouchers that you can use
     - if not in bag, i can send you a picture and help you book appointment
 - Emergency Contact: Kristie: (817) 673-9529, lives in beacon hill

+## Grooming

+- I don't wash/groom her
+- Cat's lick themselves clean all the time so

 ## Time Alone